ssdesign/Figma-to-Notion-Design-Token-Sync/README.md

 - API errors are logged with details
 - Missing environment variables cause the tool to exit with an error message

+## Troubleshooting

+### MCP Mode Issues

+**"MCP server is only available if your active tab is a design or FigJam file"**
+- Make sure you have a Figma design file open (not just the Figma app)
+- Ensure the file is a design file, not a FigJam file (unless using FigJam-specific tools)

+**"MCP variable definitions not provided"**
+- The sync function expects MCP tool results to be passed in
+- When using from Cursor's AI context, the AI should call MCP tools first
+- Check that MCP tools are available in your Cursor setup

+**No tokens found**
+- Verify your Figma file has variables/styles defined
+- Check that you're selecting the right node (try root page node ID: `"0:1"`)
+- Ensure MCP tools are returning data

+**Color swatch images not displaying**
+- Verify `IMGBB_API_KEY` is set in your `.env` file
+- Check that the API key is valid (get a free one from https://api.imgbb.com/)
+- Ensure your Notion database has an "Image" column of type "Files & media"
+- Color images are only generated for tokens categorized as "Color"

+**Invalid hex color errors**
+- The tool automatically handles RGBA hex colors (e.g., `#1f1f1f00` → `#1f1f1f`)
+- If you see errors, check that color values are in valid hex format (`#RRGGBB` or `#RRGGBBAA`)

+### REST API Mode Issues

+**"file_variables:read scope not available"**
+- Some Figma token types don't support this scope
+- Consider using MCP mode instead (`USE_MCP=true`)

+**"Object not found" errors**
+- Verify your `FIGMA_FILE_KEY` is correct (found in the Figma file URL)
+- Ensure your Figma token has access to the file

+### Notion Integration Issues

+**"Object not found" or "Unauthorized" errors**
+- Verify your `NOTION_TOKEN` is correct
+- Ensure your Notion database is shared with the integration:
+  1. Open your Notion database
+  2. Click "..." (three dots) in the top right
+  3. Select "Add connections"
+  4. Find and select your integration

+**Database schema errors**
+- Ensure your Notion database has all required properties (see "Notion Database Schema" section above)
+- Property names must match exactly (case-sensitive)

+## MCP Mode Advantages & Limitations

+### Advantages

+- ✅ No Figma API token needed
+- ✅ No scope/permission issues
+- ✅ Works with any Figma file you have open
+- ✅ Can use currently selected node automatically
+- ✅ Direct access to Figma's variable system
+- ✅ Automatically generates and uploads color swatch images (with `IMGBB_API_KEY`)

+### Limitations

+- ⚠️ Requires Figma desktop app to be running
+- ⚠️ Requires running from Cursor's AI context (not pure CLI)
+- ⚠️ MCP tools must be available in your Cursor setup

+**Note:** If you want to use MCP mode from a pure CLI (without AI assistance), you would need to set up an MCP client library to connect to the Figma MCP server and call MCP tools programmatically.
+The current implementation provides the structure for this, but requires an MCP client library to be integrated.

 ## Future Enhancements

 - Support for multiple Figma files